fst-enhanced-minimap

 Step 3: Ensure

-Add the following line to your server.cfg
+Add the following line to your server.cfg if needed:

 Step 4: Optional - Install Themes